 Since founding The Energy Project in 2003, Tony has written extensively for the Harvard Business Review and the New York Times, including several articles that won worldwide attention: “Manage Your Energy Not Your Time,” “Why You Hate Work” and “Relax, You’ll Be More Productive” for HBR and “Addicted to Distraction” for the New York Times.

-Tony is also the author of several books, including The Power of Full Engagement: Managing Energy, Not Time (with Jim Loehr), which spent 28 weeks on the New York Times bestseller list, and The Way We’re Working Isn’t Working, a New York Times and Wall Street Journal bestseller.
+Tony is the author of several books, including “The Power of Full Engagement: Managing Energy, Not Time” with Jim Loehr, which spent 28 weeks on the New York Times best-seller list, and “The Way We’re Working Isn’t Working,” a New York Times and Wall Street Journal best-seller.

 Do you work compulsively?
 Do you feel physically run down or have a hard time finding a stopping point at work?
 Then you may be what’s called a “work martyr” – and you are not alone.